 Exercise bikes offer a great, low-impact cardio workout right from the comfort of your own home.
-However, finding the best exercise bikes of 2018 is no easy task.
-But, hey, that’s what I’m here for!
-I’m here to help you find the best product for your home gym.
+However, finding the best exercise bikes of 2019 can get tedious fast with so many options to research and compare.
+Luckily, I’m here to help you find the best product for your home gym.
 I share the results of my research so you can make informed decisions about purchasing.
 After all, you should always do your homework when considering a purchase of anything, especially exercise equipment.

 There are thousands of exercise bikes on the market today, but they can all be divided into 3 main categories based on style: recumbent, upright, and spin.